dannystewart/evremixes/README.md

 ### Windows User?

 I'm sorry.
 But don't feel left out—I wrote [`evdownloader.ps1`](evdownloader.ps1) just for you.
-Run this and you'll feel like an adult with a Unix-based OS, for one brief but beautiful moment:
+Run this and you'll feel like an adult with a Unix-based OS, for one brief but shining moment:

 ```ps1
 iex (iwr -useb https://dnst.me/evps).Content